reactive-python/reactpy/docs/source/getting-started.rst

     :linenos:

-The ``idom.component`` decorator creates a :ref:`Component <Stateful Components>` constructor whose render function is defined by the `asynchronous function`_ below it.
+The ``idom.component`` decorator creates a :ref:`Component <Stateful Components>` constructor whose which is "rendered" by the function below it.
 To create a Component instance we call ``Slideshow()`` with the same arguments as its render function.
 The render function of a Component returns a data structure that depicts a user interface, or in more technical terms a Document Object Model (DOM).
 We call this structural representation of the DOM a `Virtual DOM`__ (VDOM) - a term familiar to those who work with `ReactJS`_.
 In the case of ``Slideshow`` it will return a VDOM representing an image which, when clicked, will change.

 __ https://reactjs.org/docs/faq-internals.html#what-is-the-virtual-dom